Deniablesole/Habit_Tracker-ITSC-4155/README.md

 ### Option A — Using pgAdmin (easiest)
 1. Download pgAdmin (GUI for PostgreSQL)
-2. Open pgAdmin and connect to your local server
+2. Open pgAdmin and connect to your local server (Port 5173)
 3. Right-click “Databases” → “Create” → “Database…”
 4. Name it: `habit_tracker`
 5. Save